 top of page

-There is usually no easy way to tell your family you're leaving Mormonism, a religion where members often root most of their identity in that belief system.
+There is usually no easy way to tell your spouse you're leaving Mormonism, a religion where members often root most of their identity in that belief system.

-So, how do you tell your family that you no longer believe?
-More specifically, how do you address this with your spouse?
+So, how do you tell your spouse that you no longer believe?
 While there is no easy answer, below are general recommendations that have helped many people have better conversations with their partners.
 As you communicate with your partner, consider your relationship as a cohesive unit with the goal of improving that unit, rather than proving a point or being focused on being right.

 Couple walking discussing Mormonism

-Leaving the Mormon Church: Tips for Telling Your Spouse
+Tips for Telling Your Mormon Spouse You're Leaving

 1. Tell your spouse early.
 Please note that this advice is specific to your spouse and not universally applicable to all other familial relationships.
 In many Mormon families, discovering that your partner is leaving the LDS church can feel like betrayal.
 Because of this, it is generally best to inform your spouse sooner rather than later.
 No spouse likes finding out through a third party, a social media post, or only after you have made the decision to no longer attend church.
 Generally speaking, your spouse wants to be a part of your life and feel included.
 If you are starting to question the LDS faith, then it is likely a good time to inform your spouse about your doubts regarding the church.
 Regardless of when you tell them, it won't be easy.
 But for the sake of the relationship, more often than not, telling your partner earlier yields better long-term outcomes than waiting until you have already decided that you are done with the Mormon religion